nafets227/backup/README.md

 # Backup #
 Container based implementation of backup.
 Features:
-  - rsync to target system
+  - rsync to destination system
   - can backup IMAP accounts
   - Plugin system allows adding other types of data

-# Targets #
+# Destinations #
-Target can be anything that is reachable via rsync/ssh or a local disk mounted in the container.
+Destination can be anything that is reachable via rsync/ssh or a local disk mounted in the container.
 Copying via internet is supported.

 # Sources #
 backup supports currently the following sources: